idptools/parrot/docs/_build/html/_sources/usage/ml_faqs.rst.txt

 **Helpful resources:**

-- What is machine learning? (https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/)
+- `What is machine learning <https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/>`_
-- A gentle introduction to machine learning concepts (https://medium.com/machine-learning-in-practice/a-gentle-introduction-to-machine-learning-concepts-cfe710910eb)
+- `A gentle introduction to machine learning concepts <https://medium.com/machine-learning-in-practice/a-gentle-introduction-to-machine-learning-concepts-cfe710910eb>`_
-- Deep Learning for Biology (https://www.nature.com/articles/d41586-018-02174-z)
+- `Deep Learning for Biology <https://www.nature.com/articles/d41586-018-02174-z>`_

 When can I use machine learning for my research?
 ------------------------------------------------
 Machine learning approaches like PARROT are great for **data exploration** and **hypothesis generation**.
 When facing a large set of biological data, ML can help you identify patterns in your data and allow you to design testable predictions based on those patterns.
-However, it is important to note that ML cannot validate a result on its own, but rather it is most effective when combined with follow-up experimental validation.
+However, it is important to note that ML generally cannot validate a result on its own, and is most effective when combined with follow-up experimental validation.

 There are two primary types of problems that machine learning is designed to address: **classification** and **regression**.
-As the name implies, classification is the process of assigning new datapoints to particular, pre-defined classes.
+As the name implies, classification is the process of assigning new datapoints to particular, discrete classes.
 For protein data, questions involving things like cellular localization, presence of PTMs, presence of a molecular interaction, etc., can be framed as classification problems.
 In contrast, regression problems involve assigning each data point a continuous real number value.
 For example, proteins can be assigned values corresponding to their expression levels, disorder, binding affinities, etc.

 **Helpful resources:**

-- Regression vs. Classification in machine learning (https://www.javatpoint.com/regression-vs-classification-in-machine-learning)
+- `Regression vs Classification in machine learning <https://www.javatpoint.com/regression-vs-classification-in-machine-learning>`_

 What is a recurrent neural network (RNN)?
 -----------------------------------------